 - One 60-minute post-show workshop utilizing writing and improvisational exercises to put students “in the shoes” of Shakespeare’s characters and promote positive life choices.

 Each year a theme is chosen from the Summer Festival production around which The Bridge programming is focused.
-For Henry V, workshops will focus on the theme of leadership and against-all-odd victory stories.

 Workshops are taught by Delaware Shakespeare company members.
-We partners each year with 3-4 community organizations that serve at-risk youth.
+We partner each year with 3-4 community organizations that serve at-risk youth.
 Over the years of The Bridge, Delaware Shakespeare has worked with the following organizations:

 Boys and Girls Club of Delaware, the Residential Cottages at the Ferris School, UrbanPromise Wilmington, Nativity Preparatory School, Rodney Street Tennis Club, Elizabeth W. Murphey School, and the West End Neighborhood House.